dusanmsk/railduino-udp/README.md

   - write the com port which the railduino is connected to - e.g. COM18
   - write file name which you want to upload - Railduino_1_3_485.ino.mega.hex
   - upload the firmware - after succesfull upload you should see table of stats with the press key to continue...
+- if not succesful please remove the Arduino mega board from the ethernet shield and try again